How many hostages are left in Gaza?

-Israel is releasing nearly 2,000 prisoners and detainees during the first phase of the ceasefire in exchange for the hostages.
+Israel released nearly 2,000 Palestinian prisoners and detainees during the first phase of the ceasefire in exchange for the hostages.

-Hostages still in captivity: 62, of whom Israel has declared 35 to be dead
+Hostages still in captivity(asterisk): 59, of whom Israel has declared 32 to be dead.

-Hostages in captivity who are soldiers: 13, of whom Israel has declared 7 to be dead

 Hostages rescued alive: 8

+— 13 soldiers, of whom Israel has declared 9 to be dead

-Non-Israelis still in captivity: 5 ( 3 Thais, 1 Nepalese, 1 Tanzanian), of whom 2 (1 Thai and 1 Nepalese) are believed to still be alive
+— 5 non-Israelis ( 3 Thais, 1 Nepalese, 1 Tanzanian), of whom 2 (1 Thai and 1 Nepalese) are believed to still be alive

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war